tidyverse/tidyverse.org/content/blog/vdiffr-1-0-0/index.md

 <pre class='chroma'><code class='language-r' data-lang='r'><span class='nf'><a href='https://testthat.r-lib.org/reference/test_that.html'>test_that</a></span><span class='o'>(</span><span class='s'>"base histogram works"</span>, <span class='o'>&#123;</span>
   <span class='nv'>p</span> <span class='o'>&lt;-</span> <span class='kr'>function</span><span class='o'>(</span><span class='o'>)</span> <span class='nf'><a href='https://rdrr.io/r/graphics/hist.html'>hist</a></span><span class='o'>(</span><span class='nv'>mtcars</span><span class='o'>$</span><span class='nv'>disp</span><span class='o'>)</span>
-  <span class='nf'><a href='https://rdrr.io/pkg/vdiffr/man/expect_doppelganger.html'>expect_doppelganger</a></span><span class='o'>(</span><span class='s'>"base histogram"</span>, <span class='nv'>p</span><span class='o'>)</span>
+  <span class='nf'><a href='https://vdiffr.r-lib.org/reference/expect_doppelganger.html'>expect_doppelganger</a></span><span class='o'>(</span><span class='s'>"base histogram"</span>, <span class='nv'>p</span><span class='o'>)</span>
 <span class='o'>&#125;</span><span class='o'>)</span></code></pre>

 </div>

 Then run [`devtools::test()`](https://devtools.r-lib.org//reference/test.html) as usual.
-The first time it is run, [`expect_doppelganger()`](https://rdrr.io/pkg/vdiffr/man/expect_doppelganger.html) generates a reproducible SVG file that represents the expected appearance of your plot and saves it inside your test folder.
+The first time it is run, [`expect_doppelganger()`](https://vdiffr.r-lib.org/reference/expect_doppelganger.html) generates a reproducible SVG file that represents the expected appearance of your plot and saves it inside your test folder.
 After that, the generated SVG is compared to the saved version and any mismatch is reported as a failure in the testthat output.

-By default though, mismatches do not cause failures on CRAN machines.
+Note that, by default, mismatches do not cause failures on CRAN machines.
 That's because testing the appearance of a plot is inherently fragile.
 Small upstream changes (e.g. in the R graphics device or in the ggplot2 package) might cause subtle differences in the appearance of a plot that are not real failures.
 If every such change caused a CRAN failure this would be distracting for both you and the CRAN maintainers.
 This is why vdiffr expectations only report failures when they are ran locally or in your CI platform.
 This allows you to monitor the appearance of your plots over time without causing distracting and time-consuming failures on CRAN.

 ## New snapshot management system via testthat 3